Vision AI: Visual Anomaly Detection

 Model Training Dashboard

 Vision AI offers an intuitive and smooth user experience with features like multi-user login and network-based multi-location login for easy access.
-Vision AI can be plugged with multiple third-party visual Surface Defect Detection softwares and is currently being leveraged to solve multiple problem types across industries for surface-level anomaly detection.
+Vision AI can be plugged into multiple third-party visual Surface Defect Detection software.
+It is currently being leveraged to solve multiple problem types across industries for surface-level anomaly detection.

 Model Evaluation Annotations